andreasgrv/johnny/README.md

 training data - namely what the parser should have predicted.

 ![A visualisation of the parser running in the terminal](http://johnny.overfit.xyz/parser.gif)

+To enable the above visualisation during training you can specify the *--visualise* option.

 ### License